Accelerating reionization constraints: An ANN-emulator framework for the SCRIPT Semi-numerical Model: ANN-based emulator

 The emulator is implemented as a multilayer perceptron (MLP) with Rectified Linear Unit (ReLU) activations in all hidden layers.
-Optimization is performed using the AdamW optimizer~\cite{loshchilovDecoupledWeightDecay2019} with a weight decay factor of 0.004, and all layer weights are initialized using the Glorot scheme~\cite{glorotUnderstandingDifficultyTraining2010}.
-A given training dataset (described in section \ref{sec:constructing}) is partitioned into training, model-validation, and test subsets in the ratio 6:2:2, and the batch size is chosen as the power of 2 closest to the square root of the training set's size.
+Optimization is performed using the AdamW optimizer~\cite{loshchilovDecoupledWeightDecay2019}, with the weight decay factor fixed at its default value of 0.004, and all layer weights initialized using the Glorot scheme~\cite{glorotUnderstandingDifficultyTraining2010}.
+A given training dataset (described in section \ref{sec:constructing}) is partitioned into training, model-validation, and test subsets in the ratio 6:2:2.
+The input parameter vectors are then standardized by subtracting, for each parameter, its mean value over the training set and rescaling by the corresponding standard deviation.
+These scaling parameters are computed using only the training set and then applied unchanged to the model-validation and test sets, ensuring that no information from the evaluation data is used during training.
+The batch size is chosen to scale with the size of the training set and is set to the integer part of its square root.

-During each training stage, a grid of candidate networks are trained on the training set, systematically varying the number of layers, the number of neurons per layer, and the learning rate, with the explored ranges listed in table~\ref{tab:hyperparams}.
+During each training stage, a grid of candidate networks is trained on the training set, systematically varying the number of layers, the number of neurons per layer, and the learning rate, with the explored ranges listed in table~\ref{tab:hyperparams}.
 To mitigate the effect of unfavorable weight initialization, which can sometimes yield poor results even for otherwise well-chosen hyperparameters, each candidate network is trained twice using different random seeds.
 Training continues until the MSE on the model-validation set fails to decrease for 50 consecutive epochs, implementing early stopping to prevent overfitting.
 Once all candidate networks have been trained, they are evaluated on the test set, and the best-performing emulator is chosen as the trained network with the largest value of

 where $\chi^2_\mathrm{true}$ and $\chi^2_\mathrm{predicted}$ are the true and predicted $\chi^2$ values, and $\bar\chi^2_{\mathrm{true}}$ is the mean of the true $\chi^2$ values in the test set.

 The final best-performing emulator is then embedded within a conventional MCMC framework to generate the posterior probability distributions using the same \texttt{Cobaya} configuration as described in section \ref{sec:conventional_constraints}.
 For all ANN-based MCMC runs, we use the same broad, uniform priors specified in table~\ref{tab:priors}.
 This complete methodology provides a consistent basis for training an emulator and rigorously testing its performance against the benchmark conventional MCMC.